Sarnia-Lambton Programs

 What: A program that empowers Indigenous adults to achieve goals of greater independence, education, and employment, through support and training.

-Who: Aamjiwnaang residents and surrounding communities, Adults 19 years of age and older.
+Who: Aamjiwnaang residents and surrounding communities, Adults ages 18 – 64

 When: Daytime